d3lta0ne/NFARS-testlab/README.md

 # NFARS-testlab
-IaaC Environment used for training Administrators.
+IaaC test environment used for training NFARs administrators.